Ad

 Photo by Jesus Kiteque on Unsplash

 Suppose you're using a function from some library written in JS, how would you know what params you've to pass?
-You will go to the documentation, you'll check what params it will take, which of them optional, and then you'll call the function.
-But in TS, there's no need to document that, everything is explained by types itself.
-Even it also ensure that you're using the function in the right way, and not passing any random parameters.
+You will go to the documentation, you'll check what params it will take, which of them are optional, and then you'll call the function.
+But in TS, there's no need to document that, everything is explained by the types themselves.
+Even it also ensures that you're using the function in the right way, and not passing any random parameters.

 For example, you can refer to the second section above.